 During her 18 years on the faculty at Johns Hopkins University, she initiated and completed a 10-year NIH-funded longitudinal study of mathematics abilities and disabilities, following nearly 200 students from kindergarten through ninth grade.
-She has published numerous papers on this and other research.
-In 2007, she co-edited (with Dan Berch) a landmark resource on the nature and origins of mathematics learning difficulties, Why Is Math So Hard for Some Children?
+She has numerous publications reporting on this and other research.
+In 2007, she co-edited (with Dan Berch) one of the first edited volumes devoted to the science of mathematics learning difficulties, Why Is Math So Hard for Some Children?

 A former classroom teacher, Mazzocco pursued a master’s degree in early childhood education and a Ph.D. in experimental psychology at Arizona State University, followed by a postdoctoral fellowship in developmental neuropsychology at the University of Colorado Health Sciences Center.